nvim-treesitter/nvim-treesitter/README.md

 :TSModuleInfo [{module}] " list information about modules state for each filetype
 ```

 Check [`:h nvim-treesitter-commands`](doc/nvim-treesitter.txt) for a list of all available commands.
-It may be necessary to reload the buffer (e.g., via `:e`) after enabling a module.
+It may be necessary to reload the buffer (e.g., via `:e`) after enabling a module interactively.

-# <a name="supported"></a>Supported languages
+# Supported languages

-For `nvim-treesitter` to support a specific feature for a specific language requires both a parser for this language and an appropriate query file for that language and that feature.
+For `nvim-treesitter` to support a specific feature for a specific language requires both a parser for that language and an appropriate language-specific query file for that feature.

 The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.